 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Leica Q2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.